MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d9/id3dxfiledata--lock.md

 ---
 # <a name="id3dxfiledatalock-method"></a>ID3DXFileData::Lock-Methode

-Greifen Sie auf die X-Dateidaten zu.
+Greift auf die X-Dateidaten zu.

 ## <a name="syntax"></a>Syntax